AlexAvlonitis/my_vaccination_card/README.md

 Future changes
 --------------
-* Re-design Devise log in so can use Angular.
-This will improve user- vaccination model relationships
-* Add functionality so a user can select a country and see what vaccinations they require and by what timeframes.
-* Further refactoring of controllers
+* Add an admin page for staff to add vaccinations/countries relationships and new vaccinations
+* Better frontend design
 * More TDD to Angular, in particular to json